abdullahacar/atm-app/atm-client-app/README.md

 ##### 1. InitialState

-    - ATM waits for you to insert a card or enter a card number
+`ATM waits for you to insert a card or enter a card number.`

 ##### 2. CardNumberEnteredState

-    - When you inserted your card into ATM, a welcome message will be displayed and will want you to type you PIN.
+`When you inserted your card into ATM, a welcome message will be displayed and will want you to type you PIN.`

 ##### 3. LoggingInState

-    - After typing your PIN; ATM will make some validation with help of Server
+`After typing your PIN; ATM will make some validation with help of Server.`

 ##### 4. LoggedInState

-    - If your PIN is valid, you will be able to access all the available functionalities of ATM
+`If your PIN is valid, you will be able to access all the available functionalities of ATM.`

 ##### 5. DisplayTheCommandsState